inlight-media/node-mongoose-soft-delete/README.md

+# node-mongoose-soft-delete
-Mongoose Archiving and Soft Delete
+Mongoose Soft Delete
 ==================================

-An archiving and soft delete plugin for Mongoosejs.
+A soft delete plugin for Mongoosejs.

-Provides methods and statics for archiving and soft-deleting documents, as well as restoring and unarchiving them.
+Provides methods and statics for soft-deleting documents, as well as restoring and them.
-By default, 'archived' and 'removed' documents are invisible to all mongoose queries, this ensures that the plugin can be applied to any application using mongoose without affecting functionality.
+By default, 'removed' documents are invisible to all mongoose queries, this ensures that the plugin can be applied to any application using mongoose without affecting functionality.

 ### Install